nitinkc/nitinkc.github.io/_posts/developertools/2023-07-12-profile-settings.md

 ```

 * $PATH variable, a list directory names separated by colon (:) characters
-* The superuser has /sbinand /usr/sbin entries for easily executing system administration commands.
+* The superuser has `/sbin` and `/usr/sbin` entries for easily executing system administration commands.

 # OS X: Change your PATH environment variable